-We’ve found some of the best non-toxic diapers that are available on the market and wanted to share them with you to make your shopping experience a little easier.
+From my experience and research, I’ve compiled a list of what to look for (and avoid) when choosing a safe and non-toxic disposable diaper for your baby, and I’ve found some of the best non-toxic disposable diapers that are available on the market.
+Here I want to share them with you to make your shopping experience a little easier.

 This post may contain affiliate links, which means I could be compensated if you decide to make a purchase.
 You can read my full disclosure here.